Sanda Ojiambo

-Sanda Ojiambo, is a Kenyan administrator who serves as the as assistant secretary-general of the United Nations Global Compact, effective April 2022.
+Sanda Ojiambo is a Kenyan administrator who serves as the as assistant secretary-general of the United Nations Global Compact, effective April 2022.
 Before that, from 17 June 2020 until 22 April 2022, she served as executive director of the United Nations Global Compact, succeeding Lise Kingo of Denmark.

 Background and education

 Ojiambo was born in Kenya and she attended local schools for her primary and secondary education.
 She holds a Bachelor of Arts degree in Economics and International Development obtained from McGill University, in Montreal, Quebec, Canada.
 Her degree of Master of Arts in Public Policy, was obtained from the University of Minnesota, in Minneapolis.

 Career

-In 1997, she started working for CARE International in Somalia.
-From there she joined the United Nations Development Programme also in Somalia.
-She spent a total of five years in Somalia, leading programmes in areas including "Education, Safe Motherhood, Environmental Conservation, Governance and Landmines Demining".
+In 1997, Ojiambo started working for CARE International in Somalia.
+From there she joined the United Nations Development Programme, also in Somalia.
+She spent a total of five years in Somalia, leading programmes in areas including education, safe motherhood, environmental conservation, governance and Landmines demining.

 She then relocated to the Africa Regional Office of International Planned Parenthood Federation (IPPF), located in Nairobi, Kenya.
 There, she provided technical advice for "service delivery, accreditation standards, financial management, governance and advocacy".
 Her service area covered 40 countries.
 She worked in that capacity for another five years.